isomerpages/moe-montfortsec/_admission/DSA.md

 Students who satisfy the above criteria will be informed to attend a selection trial by&nbsp;**Tues, 2 July 2024**.&nbsp;

-Applicants who do not have prior experience may also apply, and will be assessed based on their potential.
+Applicants who do not have prior experience may also apply and will be assessed based on their potential.
 Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.

 The selection trial will be based on: